Operation Feed Yourself: Zones

-Administrative Structure
+Administrative structure

 Operation Feed Yourself was a program within Ghana's Ministry of Agriculture.
 The program's structure included components at the national and regional levels.
 At the national level, the principal agent leading Operation Feed Yourself was the Commissioner of Agriculture, who oversaw the entire program.
 Much of the program's implementation was carried out through the National Operations Committee, which was composed of departments specializing in food production and distribution: The Department of Agricultural Economy, the Department of Fisheries, the Seed Multiplication Unit, the Crop Production Unit and the Agricultural Mechanization Unit.
 The National Operations Committee had am important agent for the execution of its plans in the Program Control Executive, who issued all instructions within Operation Feed Yourself.

-At the regional level, the principal position was the Regional Commissioner.
-There was one Regional Commissioner for each of the nine regions.
-Regional Commissioners each led a Regional Agricultural Committee, which received directives from the National Operations Committee and the Program Control Executive.
-Underneath Regional Agricultural Committees were Regional Agricultural Coordinators, who supervised the distribution of information to farmers at the regional level.
-The actual distributor of information and primary source of contact for farmers was the District Agricultural Officer.
+At the regional level, the principal position was the regional commissioner.
+There was one regional commissioner for each of the nine regions.
+Regional commissioners each led a Regional Agricultural Committee, which received directives from the National Operations Committee and the Program Control Executive.
+Underneath Regional Agricultural Committees were regional agricultural coordinators, who supervised the distribution of information to farmers at the regional level.
+The actual distributor of information and primary source of contact for farmers was the district agricultural officer.

-Additional State Production Agencies Involved
+Involved state production agencies

-Additionally, the following state agencies were charged with actual production and distribution: State Farms Corporation, Food Production Corporation, Settlement Division, Food Distribution Corporation, Grains and Legumes Development Board, State Fishing Corporation, Cotton Development Board, Pomazde Poultry Enterprise.
+Additionally, the following state agencies were charged with actual production and distribution: State Farms Corporation, Food Production Corporation, Settlement Division, Food Distribution Corporation, Grains and Legumes Development Board, State Fishing Corporation, Cotton Development Board, and Pomazde Poultry Enterprise.

 Methods

 Outreach

-Operation Feed Yourself sought to increase the amount of citizens working towards crop growth, and therefore, the Acheampong government made significant outreach efforts.
+Operation Feed Yourself sought to increase the number of citizens working towards crop growth, and therefore, the Acheampong government made significant outreach efforts.
 These efforts included programming and propaganda on television and radio promoting agriculture.
 Additionally, the government employed its ties with institutions such as universities, the military, and prisons to encourage the creation of agricultural production units within each.

-Government Collectivization
+Government collectivization

 The Acheampong government created a system for collecting, transporting, storing and trading crops within the country.
 The purposes of this system were to ensure the existence of a buyer for crops cultivated in rural areas, and to provide a means for these food products to reach urban areas.
 For example, agencies such as Meat Marketing Board, State Fishing Corporation and Food Distribution Corporation purchased crops from farmers and sold them at discounted prices to urban-dwellers.

-Subsidized Tools and Tax Exemptions
+Subsidized tools and tax exemptions

 In an effort to motivate increased agricultural production, the government subsidized the price of seeds and fertilizers, as well as farming tools such as hoes and cutlasses.
 Additionally, the government removed taxes on the import of agricultural machinery.
 The government also provided tax exemptions for income from cocoa specifically, and more generally, for farms within their first five years of operation.